 Sadly, it didn’t appeal to everyone.
 “PLEASE NO. DON’T MAKE ME EVER HAVE TO COME BACK HERE AGAIN,” wailed a diner who was dragged along to celebrate his in-laws’ ruby wedding anniversary.
 The Sydney Morning Herald included the restaurant in an article on “Surreal Sydney” finding that the time-warp extended to the menu.
 Perhaps the locals saw the light, as the restaurant was leased out in 2013 and now operates as La Ruota Ristorante.
 It’s the only spinning Italian restaurant in the country.

 Most Australian capital cities can boast at least one rotating restaurant.
 Some brave people are trying to visit them all.
-The Flavel family have recorded their visits, here and abroad, faithfully noting the speed at which each venue rotates.
-They’ve done The Point at Wrest Point in Tasmania, HiLite 33 (now the C Restaurant) in Perth, the Four Winds at Crowne Plaza in Surfers Paradise, and Top of the World in Perth.
+One Australian family recorded their visits, here and abroad, faithfully noting the speed at which each venue rotates.
+They’ did The Point at Wrest Point in Tasmania, HiLite 33 (now the C Restaurant) in Perth, the Four Winds at Crowne Plaza in Surfers Paradise, and Top of the World in Perth.
 They also visited the now defunct Kangaroo Café, at the Cohunu Wildlife Park in Perth and the restaurant at Black Mountain tower in Canberra, most recently called Alto, which closed in 2013.

-As far as we can see, they’re yet to discover Blacktown.
+As far as we can see, they never discovered Blacktown.